English Language Learner (ELL) Program

 Students are determined to be eligible for ELL Services through a screening and identification process and outlined by specific exit and entry requirements established by the Vermont Agency of Education.

-- At the time of registration, parents/guardians of each new student will complete the state required VT Primary/ Home Language Survey.
+- At the time of registration, parents/guardians of each new student will complete the Primary Home Language Survey.
 If any other language is indicated on the Survey, the ELL teacher assigned to that school is notified and provided with a copy of the Survey.

 - The ELL teacher assigned to the student’s school will review the survey, conduct any necessary interview and/or testing, and complete the EWSD Screening Form for English Language Learner (ELL) Student Identification which can be found in the full CCSU Lau Plan (below).